mehtavishwa30/covid-19-projects/covid-19-projects.md

 Fieldfusion enables users to upload/enter and search for a specific postal code to help visualise the number of active COVID-19 cases in the region and analyse how severely coronavirus is affecting various geographic regions in the UK.
 The tool utilises publicly available data from Public Health England (PHE), the Office for National Statistics (ONS), and Ordnance Survey (OS).
 Fieldfusion lists the most severely affected regions by comparing the number of confirmed cases to the total population in specific areas.

 **Note**: Fieldfusion is currently only for use in UK and the accuracy of the data is limited to England.
+Since going live on 20th March, Fieldfusion has gotten ~4,000 visitors and seen good organic and sponsored traction on social media including views from employees at Softcat PLC — one of the UK's largest software infrastructure providers, British Gas, Oracle, PwC and McLaren Group.

 ### Tech Stack 🥞